fenago/learn-java-12-programming/lab_guide/Lab_3.md

 Summary
 =================

-In this chapter, you have learned what Java packages are and the role they play in organizing  code and class accessibility, including the import statement and access modifiers.
+In this lab, you have learned what Java packages are and the role they play in organizing  code and class accessibility, including the import statement and access modifiers.
 You also became familiar with reference types: classes, interfaces, arrays, and enums.
 The default